theupdateframework/taps/tap7.md

                               |- <a delegated role>.json
                               |- <another delegated role>.json
                               |   ...
-                        |- targets
-                              |- <some_target.img>
-                              |-  ...
             - <repository_2_name>
                         |- metadata
                               |- root.json
                         // etc.
             ```
-          In most cases, this will contain simply:
-            ```
-            - map.json // if TAP 4 is supported
-            - test_repo
-                     |- root.json
-            ```

-          Filepaths in the targets directory map directly to the filepaths
-          used to identify targets in the repository.
-For example, a target
-          identified in metadata with the filepath 'package1/tarball.tar' would
-          be found in 'targets/package1/tarball.tar'.

         - `keys`:
           If the Updater can process signatures in TUF's default metadata, then